20 Best Things to Do in Albufeira, Portugal (2025 Guide)

 Old Town Albufeira at night

-7 – Go beach exploring
+7 – Go exploring and discover hidden beaches in Albufeira

 I love beaches, and one of my favourite free things to do in Albufeira is beach exploring.